v-gb/ortografe/README.md

     - transcribes text and documents in various formats (pure text, .html, .xhtml, .htmlz, .doc, .docx, .odt, .odp, .ppt, .pptx, .epub)
     - creates dictionaries for other kinds of spelling changes (which can be used to convert document, or with the browser extension)

+- [dictionaries](keyboard/) for virtual keyboards on phones, so it's convenient to write in these adjusted spellings

 - [data](data/) for this work (it is surprisingly difficult to find structured data)

 We may add more tools in the future.